Marino Santana

-Marino Santana Castro (born May 10, 1972) is a former professional pitcher for two years in Major League Baseball.
-Santana was 26 years old when he made his major league debut on September 4, 1998, with the Detroit Tigers.
+Marino Santana Castro (born May 10, 1972) is a Dominican former professional baseball pitcher.
+He played parts of two seasons in Major League Baseball (MLB).
+Santana was 26 years old when he made his major-league debut on September 4, 1998, with the Detroit Tigers.
+Santana also played for the Boston Red Sox.
+He accumulated 11 1/3 innings pitched in the major leagues.

-Career

-Santana played for the Detroit Tigers and the Boston Red Sox.
-Santana only played in 11.1 innings in his entire career.
-He retired in 1999.